TercioOfParma/TextDifficultySite/ProcessOfPlanning.md

 # Todo 10th November 2023

-1) Set up Database with Language and Word Tables, with the "Language" variable in Word as a foreign key for Language
+1) Set up Database with Language and Word Tables, with the "Language" variable in Word as a foreign key for Language X
-2) Provide Functionality for Adding Words and Languages to the Database
+2) Provide Functionality for Adding Words and Languages to the Database  X
-3) Provide Functionality for Adding Words from a Text to a Preexisting text
+3) Provide Functionality for Adding Words from a Text to a Preexisting Language X
-4) Offer this as a Web API
+4) Offer this as a Web API X
 5) Provide some sort of way of preventing the spamming of text (Hash Keys?)